Fish! Philosophy: Examples

+Wild Wadi Water Park, in Dubai, United Arab Emirates, uses the video and principles in the socialization process of each of its new hires.
+In 2004, the water-park won the SWIM Award for their Front Line Employee Training Program using "The Fish Philosophy".

 Customers such as Bill Bean are well aware of when the energy in a business is negative.
-In an article, he wrote for “The Recorder” he talked about how when he usually visits Ontario Ministry of Health the atmosphere is very dark and cold.
+In an article, he wrote for "The Recorder" he talked about how when he usually visits Ontario Ministry of Health the atmosphere is very dark and cold.
 On his last visit, the team excitedly welcomed him into the office to renew his Ontario Health Card.
-The sudden change in the attitude of the staff was all thanks to the implementation of the fish philosophy in day-to-day operations of the business.
+The sudden change in staff attitude was due to implementing the Fish! philosophy in daily operations.

-Tile Tech, a roofing company in Tacoma, WA, focused on being there for each other to increase awareness of safety hazards, decreasing its injury rate by 50%.

-Charlotte Tucker believes Industrial Piping Systems has fully embraced the Fish! ideology, as fish replicas hang from the ceilings and attach to walls to prove it.
-Christine Wardrop, president of IPS, describes the idea by saying, “They’re the rules of Life… You should focus on them and keep them in your mind”.
+Charlotte Tucker believes Industrial Piping Systems has fully embraced the Fish! ideology, as fish replicas hang from the ceilings and are attached to walls to prove it.
+Christine Wardrop, president of IPS, describes the idea by saying, "They're the rules of Life...
+You should focus on them and keep them in your mind".

-Rochester Ford Toyota in Rochester, MN, known for tough negotiating, shifted to a fixed price and an emphasis on making the customer's day.
-New car sales doubled and it recorded a 30% rise in customer satisfaction.

 In April 2000, the Ford Motor Company decided to incorporate the Fish Philosophy in their training programs.
 This decision came about as a result of the lack of motivation in a certain division of the company.

-Sprint call center in Lenexa, KS, used Play to make the job more fun.
-Employees selected music for common areas and the dress code was relaxed.
-Managers worked to Be There by asking employees for their ideas on improving the business.
-Four-year productivity rose 20% and first-year employee retention increased 25%.